 Many local teachers are Upper Peninsula natives who left the area to pursue their teaching degrees at top-ranked education programs, like the University of Michigan and Michigan State University, before returning to the Keweenaw.
-Michigan Tech provides teacher certification, development, and graduate programs, with a focus on applied science and mathematics.

-Healthcare in the Upper Peninsula
+Health Care in the Upper Peninsula

-The healthcare needs of the Houghton-Hancock community are tended to by UP Health System–Portage and Aspirus Keweenaw.
+The health care needs of the Houghton-Hancock community are tended to by UP Health System–Portage and Aspirus Keweenaw.

 Aspirus Keweenaw is a non-profit, community-directed healthcare organization based in Laurium, Michigan— about 12 miles from Houghton—with clinics and outreach services in the Houghton area.
-Aspirus Keweenaw Hospital provides 24/7 access to emergency care and is supported by five clinic locations, including a new, multi-service clinic in Houghton.
+Aspirus Keweenaw Hospital provides 24/7 access to emergency care and is supported by five clinic locations, including a multi-service clinic in Houghton.